osawa-naotaka/svg2woff2/README.md

 2. Paths are transformed to adapt to font metrics
 3. An SVG font is created from the path data
 4. The SVG font is converted to TTF
-5. The TTF font is compressed to WOFF2
+5. The TTF font is compressed to WOFF2 (for woff2 output)

+### ViewBox Preservation

+When `preserve_viewbox` is set to `true` (default), the library will use the original SVG viewBox dimensions for scaling and positioning the glyph.
+This maintains the proportions and aspect ratio of the original SVG.

+If set to `false` or if no viewBox is present, the library will calculate the bounding box of the path and use that for scaling.

 ## Browser Usage